-Unless otherwise ordered by the court, the following must be filed and served at least ten (10) calendar days prior to any trial:
+Unless otherwise ordered by the court, the following must be filed and exchanged at least ten (10) calendar days prior to any trial:

 - 1. A joint statement of issues to be tried, which must include a statement of issues and, if the matter is to be heard as a result of a Request for Order (Form FL-300), then the joint statement must indicate the date the Request for Order (Form FL-300) was filed, who filed the Request, and the issues to be heard; - 2.
-An exhibit list; - 3.
+An exhibit list filed by each party; - 3.
 A current and complete Income and Expense Declaration (Form FL-150) with appropriate supporting documents; and - 4.
-A witness list which includes the names and telephone numbers of each witness along with a detailed but concise offer of proof of that witnesses' anticipated testimony and the number of minutes that witness is expected to testify on direct examination.
+A witness list filed by each party which includes the names, addresses, and telephone numbers of each witness along with a detailed but concise offer of proof of that witnesses' anticipated testimony and the number of minutes that witness is expected to testify on direct examination.